-As of Monday, March 2, 2020, a total of 10 states report confirmed cases of the novel coronavirus.
-Over the leap-day weekend, the number of new cases rose by two dozen.
-This brings the CDC’s number of confirmed and presumed positive cases to 91.
+As of Monday, March 2, 2020, 10 states reported confirmed cases of the novel coronavirus.
+Over the leap-day weekend, new cases rose by two dozen.
+It brings the CDC’s number of confirmed and presumed positive cases to 91.
 However, this number does not include those who returned to the United States on flights chartered by the State Department.

 Potential for a ‘Hidden Cluster’

 With the two deaths over the weekend in King County, some scientists feel the coronavirus could have spread much farther in Washington state than previously believed.
 They think these two deaths are just the tip of the iceberg.
-It’s possible that hundreds of people in King County could already be exposed and not yet know it.
-This is because COVID-19 symptoms are very similar to that of colds and the flu.
-However, this research has not been peer-reviewed so we can’t say the existence of a ‘hidden cluster’ is 100% accurate.
+It’s possible that many people in King County have already been exposed and don’t know it.
+It is because COVID-19 symptoms are very similar to colds and the flu.
+However, this research has not been peer-reviewed, so we can’t say the existence of a ‘hidden cluster’ is 100% accurate.
 Now, I know this sounds dark and dismal to think there could be unsuspecting infected persons living among us.
 But, please keep in mind that the majority of people who get the disease, around 80%, end up with only a mild respiratory illness and then recover.

 The U.S. Surgeon General says, ‘STOP BUYING MASKS!’

 The United States Surgeon General took to social media over the weekend to urge people to STOP BUYING MASKS!
-They want to stress that not only are they ineffective at stopping COVID-19 for the general public, but they may actually increase your risk of contracting the virus.
-This is because people are not used to wearing masks so they wind up messing with them to adjust the fit.
-This means people will be touching their face, eyes, nose, and mouth way more than they otherwise would be to adjust their mask.
+They want to stress that not only are they ineffective at stopping COVID-19 for the general public, but they may increase your risk of contracting the virus.
+Having never used a face mask before, people tend to fiddle with it to get the right fit.
+It means people will be touching their face, eyes, nose, and mouth way more than they would be changing their masks.
 Instead of wearing a mask, wash your hands frequently with soap and water for at least 20 seconds and avoid touching your mouth, nose, and eyes as much as possible.
-Leave the masks to the healthcare professionals who need them while they’re in direct contact with sick patients.
+Leave the masks to the healthcare professionals who need them while in direct contact with sick patients.